Top stock tips by Mitessh Thakkar, Sudarshan Sukhani

-Dalal Street is likely to have a muted start on Tuesday tracking weakness across global markets.
-At 8:43 am, Nifty50 futures on Singapore Exchange -- an early indicator of the opening for the benchmark Nifty50 index in India -- were down 11 points or 0.07 percent at 16,261.
+Dalal Street is likely to start Wednesday's session on a positive note tracking gains in global markets.
+At 8:48 am, Nifty50 futures on the Singapore Exchange -- an early indicator of the opening for the benchmark Nifty50 index in India -- were up 41.5 points or 0.25 percent at 16,318.50.

-Equities in other Asian markets weakened amid persistent concerns over the spread of the Delta variant of the coronavirus.
-MSCI's broadest index of Asia-Pacific shares outside Japan declined 0.4 percent, as Korea's KOSPI index fell 0.56 percent and China's blue-chip index shed 0.33 percent.
+Equities in other Asian markets traded largely higher, following overnight gains on Wall Street.
+Japan's Nikkei 225 index was last seen trading up 0.65 percent and China's Shanghai Composite up 0.06 percent.
+Hong Kong's Hang Seng gauge was up 0.69 percent.

-Overnight on Wall Street, the three benchmark indices ended on a soft note.
-MSCI's gauge of stocks across the globe was down 0.03 percent.
+On Wall Street, US indices rose on Tuesday with the Dow Jones Industrial Average and the S&P 500 closing at record highs, as economically sensitive value stocks gained with the US Senate’s passage of a $1 trillion bipartisan infra package.

 CNBC-TV18’s in-house panel of experts has picked a list of stocks for investors to buy/sell in trade today: